Court upholds verdict that Roundup caused California groundskeeper’s lymphoma cancer

-The California Court of Appeals has upheld a multimillion-dollar verdict against Bayer and Monsanto in a lawsuit over the link between the weedkiller Roundup and lymphoma.
-The appeals court agreed with a jury’s verdict that former groundskeeper Dwayne “Lee” Johnson developed non-Hodgkin lymphoma from years of exposure to Roundup.
-The court also reduced the original damages award in the case to $20.5 million.
+The California Court of Appeals upheld a multimillion-dollar verdict against Bayer and Monsanto over the link between the weedkiller Roundup and lymphoma.
+The court agreed with a jury verdict that former groundskeeper Dwayne “Lee” Johnson developed non-Hodgkin lymphoma from years of exposure to Roundup.
+The court reduced the original damages award in the case to $20.5 million.

 At the time that he was diagnosed with lymphoma, Johnson had been working for many years as a groundskeeper in northern California.
 His job duties included mixing and spraying hundreds of gallons of Roundup weedkiller around the properties where he worked.
 In 2014, Johnson noticed a strange rash on his body.
 After visiting his doctor, tests revealed that the groundskeeper had developed non-Hodgkin lymphoma.

 Johnson filed a lawsuit against Bayer and Monsanto in 2016.
 The lawsuit alleged that the groundskeeper had developed lymphoma as a result of his years of exposure to Roundup.
 Johnson’s attorneys cited a study by scientists at the World Health Organization, which found that exposure to glyphosate – the active ingredient in Roundup – is linked to an increased risk of non-Hodgkin lymphoma and other cancers.